-The Scheme's asset allocation strategy is set by the Board and reviewed regularly.
-The asset allocation strategy for the Scheme was reviewed during the year and the existing asset allocation strategy retained.
-The pie chart below shows the Scheme's asset allocation strategy that came into effect on 1 June 2011.
+The Scheme's strategic asset allocation is set by the Board and reviewed regularly.
+The asset allocation strategy for the Scheme was reviewed during the year.
+The pie charts show the Scheme's asset allocation strategy effective from 1 June 2011 and the new strategy effective from 1 October 2019.

-The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) was changed during the year to add a new unit fund, the Alternatives Unit Fund.
-There were no other significant changes to the SIPSP during the year.
+The Board's Statement of Investment Policies, Standards and Procedures (SIPSP) is reviewed regularly by the Board.
+There were no significant changes to the SIPSP during the year.
 See our website, www.npf.co.nz, for more information about your Scheme, including the Board's SIPSP and the Scheme trust deed.